Home Car Shopping Best Ford Explorer Years to Buy Used

 The most common areas of complaint among early-generation Explorer owners are exterior paint and transmission issues.
 Specifically, the 5-speed automatic transmission has been a complaint magnet.

-Is the Ford Explorer a Good Car?
+Is the Ford Explorer a Good Vehicle?

 How Much Does a Ford Explorer Cost?